GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

 Common Errors and What to Do About It
 =====================================

- * When running with ProtoGENI, you may occasionally get intermittent errors caused by making the AM API calls to quickly.
+ * When running with ProtoGENI as the AM, you may occasionally get intermittent errors caused by making the AM API calls to quickly.
    If you see these errors, either rerun the test or use the --sleep-time option to increase the time between calls.

  * If you see:
    NotNoneAssertionError: Return from 'CreateSliver'expected to be XML file but instead returned None.